removes dead skin cells and gently exfoliates your skin, giving you a dewy, radiant glow.

 creates the smoothest canvas for your makeup.

-Pre-shave: Cleanse your face and pat dry.
-Shave: Ensure your skin is pulled taut and your razor is angled at 45-degrees, then start shaving downward in short, gentle strokes.
+Pre-shave: cleanse your face and pat dry.
+Ensure your skin is pulled taut and your razor is angled at 45-degrees, then start shaving downward in short, gentle strokes.
 Be mindful not to drag it against your skin.

 Do's and Don't